 When you reboot your phone, you should see the new SuperSU icon in your app drawer.
 SuperSU controls which other apps on your phone get root permissions.
 Whenever an app wants to request root permissions, it has to ask your SuperSU app, which will show a request prompt.

 To make sure root is working properly, you can download the Root Checker app and verify your rooted status.
 Alternatively, download a root-only app you’ve been wanting to try, and see if it asks you for superuser permissions.

 For example, if we open and try to add an app to Greenify–a handy battery-saving app for rooted phones–we’ll see this popup, asking for root access.
 If you click Grant and you get a success message, you have successfully achieved root on your phone.

 To manage root permissions, open your app drawer and tap the SuperSU icon.
 You’ll see a list of apps that have been granted or denied superuser access.
 You can tap on an app to change its permissions.

-If you ever want to unroot, the SuperSU app, go to its Settings screen, and tap the “Full unroot” option.
+If you ever want to unroot, open the SuperSU app, go to its Settings screen, and tap the “Full unroot” option.
 It will attempt to unroot your device.
 If it works for you, this is definitely the easiest way to unroot your phone.

 Image Credit: Norebbo